 Each year, the United Nations celebrates the positive ways in which young people contribute to the world around them in the form of International Youth Day.

 As a young person engaged in making change at any level, trying to figure out how your passion can translate into your studies can be challenging.
-You might think that sitting in a lecture hall and writing essays has little relevance to the outside world, but there are many courses that will allow you to take the interests you already have and turn them into practical and analytical skills that will help you continue to improve the world around you.
+You might think that sitting in a lecture hall and writing essays has little relevance to the outside world, but many courses will allow you to take the interests you already have and turn them into practical and analytical skills that will help you continue to improve the world around you.

 Here are five examples...